grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/07-post-survey-procedures.md

 1. Create a metadata record describing the data collection.
+Include information about the collection methods used or cite this field manual and other relevant methods.
 Provide as much detail as possible on the collection/deployment (either directly in the metadata record itself, or in the form of attached field sheets as .csv, .txt or similar).
 This should include sampling locations and dates, equipment used, level of sorting applied, etc. All collection/deployment information must be QC-d before inclusion.
 2. Publish metadata record(s) to the [Australian Ocean Data Network (AODN) catalogue](http://catalogue.aodn.org.au/geonetwork/srv/eng/main.home) as soon as possible after metadata has gone through the QC process.
 This can be done in one of two ways:
 * If metadata from your agency is regularly harvested by the AODN, follow agency-specific protocols for metadata and data release.
 * Otherwise, metadata records can be created and submitted via the [AODN Data Submission Tool](https://metadataentry.aodn.org.au/submit).
 Note that this tool requires user registration, but this is free and immediate.
 As of January 2024, this tool is under maintenance, and metadata submissions should be sent to [info@aodn.org.au](mailto:info@aodn.org.au) until it is again active.